frc5183/Oatmeal/README.md

-# sinon
+# Oatmeal

-This is the code repo for Sinonbot#4238 on discord.
-No you won't get the token don't ask.
+This is the code repo for the Oatmeal discord bot in the 5183 Discord.
+You are welcome to use this code for whatever but no you won't get the token don't ask.